vunguyenhung/town-of-salem/README.md

 Town Of Salem Mini
 =============
 This is my school assignment project.
-The target is replicate the standard mode functionality of the famous game Town Of Salem.
+The target is to replicate the Standard Mode functionality of the famous game Town Of Salem.

 Running The Project
 ----------------------